-For many typedefs, lifting the BNF structure from the raw type to the abstract type can be done uniformly.
+For many typedefs and quotient types, lifting the BNF structure from the raw typ to the abstract type can be done uniformly.
 This is the task of the lift_bnf command.
 Using lift_bnf, the above registration of ('d, 'a) fn as a BNF becomes much shorter:

-lift_bnf ('d, 'a) fn by auto
+lift_bnf ('d, 'a) fn by force+